khomco/homco-modoboa/README.md

 Be sure to execute the ```test_setup.sh``` file to create the necessary symlink(s) for testing to work.
 Then execute the ```execute_test.sh``` file.

 A full execution can be accomplished with ```vagrant destroy -f; vagrant up; ./execute_test.sh```

-## todo
-Currently, this role requires an included modified version of the [debops.postfix](https://github.com/debops/ansible-postfix) Ansible Role which will be removed and the modification will be re-worked to leverage the latest version developed by [DebOps](http://debops.org).